Chloriridovirus

 Chloriridovirus is a genus of viruses, in the family Iridoviridae.
 Diptera with aquatic larval stage, mainly mosquitoes, lepidoptera, and orthoptera insects serve as natural hosts.
 There are five species in this genus.
 Diseases associated with this genus include: yellow-green iridescence beneath the epidermis (early mosquito larval stages are most susceptible to infection).
 Death rates are highest in the fourth instar.
 Viruses within this genus have been found to infect mosquito larvae, in which they produce various iridescent colors.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: